-Four wells were used for simultaneous wavelet extraction, using the software of Gunning and Glinsky (2005).
-The coarse layer-based model constructed for Delivery inversion comprised 6 layers in the sequence shale/thin-sand/thin- shale/main-sand/hard-shale/shale.
-The seismic inversion was run only on traces within the fault block/hydrocarbon trap region.
-The asset geological team built an ECLIPSE model of the reservoir using the same layering, identifying about a dozen internal faults and associated segments.
 Since one of the wells (Stybarrow 4) penetrated the lower fluid contact, the uncertainty of chief interest was that of the net-sand volume within closure above the known contact.
 Fig. 8 shows grayscale maps of the p50 net-sand of the main sand, with obvious short-scale transverse noise caused by sampling error and various other sources of noise.
-The asset geologist suggested transverse correlation lengths in the km range for the main bodies in this field, and the smoothing effect of this on the p50 'massaged' map is evident in Fig. 8.b.
+The asset geologist suggested transverse correlation lengths in the km range for the main bodies in this field, and the smoothing effect of this on the p50 'massaged' map is evident in Fig. 8(b).

-The uncertainties in the main sand net-sand volume are strongly influenced by the correlation lengths of the allowable body fluctuations, as the extent to which the stochastic volumes will central-limit (within the fault-block integration area) to a sharply defined average is strongly controlled by these lengths.
-The distribution of this volume was estimated by drawing an ensemble of realisations of net-sand, conditioned on well data, and integrating over the maps above the contact level.
-The code produces ascii files with summary statistics of 200 realisations by using the typical runtime command
+The uncertainties in the main sand net-sand volume are strongly influenced by the correlation lengths of the allowable body fluctuations, as the sharply defined average is strongly controlled by these lengths.
+The distribution of this volume was estimated by drawing an ensemble of realisations of net-sand, conditioned on well data net-sand measurements, and integrating over the maps above the contact level.
+The code produces ascii files with summary statistics of 200 realisations by using the typical runtime command extent to which the stochastic volumes will centrallimit (within the fault-block integration area) to a Fig. 9 shows typical realisations of the reservoir main sand body generated in this way.
+The inset of

-% deliveryMassager StybarrowMassager.xml -v 4 -a -N 200 --stats
+% delivery Massager Stybarrow Massager.xml - v4 - a - N200 - - stats.